Kappa-Dev/KappaTools/dev/tests/webapp.md

 Second level: what to check additionnally

+#### Open the app
+- open the app with argument `?level=debug`, open the browser console.
+If on electron, this is done by modifying `main.js`. use it in the following to check if operations trigger errors that would not be visible in the interface

 #### Load and editor
-- open the app
 - load file https://tools.kappalanguage.org/try/?model=https%3A//raw.githubusercontent.com/Kappa-Dev/KappaTools/master/examples/abc.ka
-- make an error in the file, for instance delete last character in line 21 `%obs: 'Cuu' |C(x1{u},x2{u})|` check that the error is displayed in the gutter, in the code underlined in red, at the bottom right : `1/1[abc.ka] Illegal definition of variable 'Cuu' `
+- make an error in the file, for instance delete last character in line 21 `%obs: 'Cuu' |C(x1{u},x2{u})|` check that the error is displayed in the gutter on the left, and in the code underlined in red, and at the bottom right : `1/1[abc.ka] Illegal definition of variable 'Cuu' `
 - undo the error e.g. ctrl+z
 - add at the end of the file: `%agent: D(a{u p})`
   - check that warning dead agent is shown in the gutter and at the bottom right